 A Note on Sleepwear and Flammability

 The vast majority of severe burns occur to children while wearing pajamas around fireplaces, candles, furnaces, parents who smoke, etc. (although this is less frequent today than in the past).
 Consequently, the CPSC requires sleepwear intended for children between the ages of 9 months and 14 years to meet specific flammability requirements.

 * Note that sleepwear for children under the age of 9 months is not subject to the requirement, mainly because these infants are not yet mobile.

-Before you say, “My kid would never play with a candle (etc.)”, remember: kids love fire and they do stupid sh*t, especially when you’re not looking, so this requirement isn’t necessarily a terrible idea.
+Before you say, “My kid would never play with a candle (etc.),” remember: kids love fire and they also do stupid sh*t, especially when you’re not looking, so this requirement isn’t necessarily a terrible idea.

 Essentially, sleepwear can pass the test in three ways:

-1. The garment can be very snug-fitting (in case you always wondered why kids jammies are so tight) and usually have a yellow tag that says,
+1. The garment can be very snug-fitting (in case you always wondered why kids jammies are so tight).
+These usually have a yellow tag that says,

 “For child’s safety, garment should fit snugly.
 This garment is not flame resistant.
 Loose-fitting garment is more likely to catch fire.”

 Snug-fitting baby pajamas are not treated with flame resistant chemicals because they are less likely to be ignited and they burn far more slowly.

 2. The garment can be “naturally flame resistant” if made with fabrics such as polyester (e.g. “fleece”) and other synthetics.
 Merino wool is naturally flame resistant, although usually pretty expensive.
 Merino wool is the gold standard in sleepwear if you can afford it (buy used?).